gewarren/docs/docs/framework/wcf/samples/message-security-over-message-queuing.md

     makecert.exe -sr LocalMachine -ss MY -a sha1 -n CN=%SERVER_NAME% -sky exchange -pe
     ```

      The %SERVER_NAME% variable specifies the server name.
 The certificate is stored in the LocalMachine store.
-If the setup batch file is run with an argument of service (such as, `setup.bat service`) the %SERVER_NAME% contains the fully-qualified domain name of the computer.Otherwise it defaults to localhost
+If the setup batch file is run with an argument of service (such as, `setup.bat service`) the %SERVER_NAME% contains the fully qualified domain name of the computer.Otherwise it defaults to localhost

 - Installing server certificate into the client’s trusted certificate store.